 You’ll be blown away by the stunning Christmas lights and decorations in Dyker Heights!
 A beautiful neighborhood with amazing houses located in Brooklyn.
 Over 100,000 people visit Dyker Heights each year to see the most over-the-top Christmas decorations.

 A must for NYC Christmas visitors and locals!
-You’ll see inflatable Santas, snowmen, carols, musical accompaniment, motorized Christmas deco and more!
+You’ll see inflatable Santas, snowmen, carols, musical accompaniment, motorized Christmas decor and more!
+Absolutely amazing!

 WATCH THE VIDEO: DYKER HEIGHTS CHRISTMAS LIGHTS 2016

 - Dress warmly!
 December can be very cold.
 Bring your winter coat, gloves, scarf, beanie, etc.

 - Depending on the weather and mainly on weekends, there will be vendors selling snacks and drinks.
 But don’t go expecting you’ll find food trucks.
 It’s a neighborhood with just houses!
 You won’t easily find restaurants just by “casually” walking there and there aren’t any yellow taxis so plan ahead your return!

 - Keep in mind that if it’s very cold, your phone might turn off & you use more battery when shooting many pictures and videos 😉 So go with a charger and knowing how to go back to Manhattan or wherever you have to go in case your battery dies!